steeve/cross-compiler/README.rst

 Features
 ========

-* different toolchains for cross compiling
+* Different toolchains for cross compiling.
-* commands in the container are run as the calling user, so that any created files have the expected ownership (ie. not root)
+* Commands in the container are run as the calling user, so that any created files have the expected ownership, (i.e. not root).
-* make variables (`CC`, `LD` etc) are set to point to the appropriate tools in the container
+* Make variables (`CC`, `LD` etc) are set to point to the appropriate tools in the container.
-* cmake and ninja are precompiled available with a toolchain file for cmake
+* Recent cmake and ninja are precompiled.
+Toolchain files available for cmake.
-* current directory is mounted as the container's workdir, `/build`
+* Current directory is mounted as the container's workdir, ``/build``.
-* works with boot2docker on OSX and Docker for Mac beta (1.11.1-beta12)
+* Works with boot2docker on OSX and Docker for Mac beta (1.11.1-beta12).

 Installation
 ============